arlindosilvaneto/prospectiva-app/README.md

 Edit `settings.py` and add your Google API Key at the respective key value.

+> Make sure to update the settings page before running building the image.
+This will make sure the file has the propper setup when running the application inside the container

 ### Running

 * Run `make start` in local development envs.